liquibase/liquibase-data/beta/session-1.md

 **IMPORTANT NOTES**

-- We currently do not support Docker on Apple M1 Chip.
+- We currently do not support Docker on the Apple M1 Chip.
 - Be aware that if you uninstall your current version of Docker to reinstall, the uninstall process will remove your images and volumes on your machine.

 ## Step 1: Install Docker Desktop Community